opacity

 Transitioning opacity

-When transitioning the opacity of elements as you add them to the page when content was formerly hidden with visibility: hidden, display: none, or content-visibility: hidden, you need to include both a @starting-style and transition-behaviour: allow-discrete:
+When transitioning the opacity of elements as you add them to the page when content was formerly hidden with visibility: hidden, display: none, or content-visibility: hidden, you need to include both a @starting-style and transition-behavior: allow-discrete:

 .card {